javiern520/Python_learning_projects/README.md

 # Python_learning_projects
-In this repository will be used for the learning projects in python
+In this repository will be used for the learning projects in python.
+The first project to be found is the Madlib project on the 06_madlib folder